juanfonsecasolis-automation/specflowKarthickCourse-linux-gl/README.md

 * The steps skeleton is not implemented automatically as in VS.

 # Contract testing
-Composed of three layers:
+Testing is composed of three layers:
 * Unit testing (fast, reliable)
 * Integration testing (slow, not reliable)
 * End-to-end testing (slow, not reliable)

-Contract testing applicable when two components need to comunicate each other (consumer vs. provider).
+Contract testing is applicable when two components need to comunicate each other (consumer vs. provider).

+The main idea is that a mock is created to formalize the specifications and the mock response is compared against the real response.

 ## PACT
 A consumer-driven contract testing tool